 Following history and clinical examination, the provider should develop a problem list that reflects clinical priorities and patient's priorities.
+These priorities should include culturally and linguistically appropriate goals.

 A written Plan of Care is completed for each patient within seven (7) calendar days of admission and reviewed monthly.
 Care Plans will be updated once every six (6) months thereafter or more frequently as clinically indicated.
 Hospice care should be based on the professional guidelines for supportive and palliative care.
 Hospice provider will maintain a consistent plan of care and communicate changes from the initial plan to the referring provider.